TouK/nussknacker/docs/MigrationGuide.md

 val avroFixedSourceFactory = FixedKafkaAvroSourceFactory[GenericData.Record](processObjectDependencies)
 ```

+Also, path to classes AvroSourceFactory was changed from avro.KafkaAvroSourceFactory to avro.source.*

 ## In version 0.1.2

 * [#957](https://github.com/TouK/nussknacker/pull/957) Custom node `aggregate` from `generic` model has changed parameter